 Swarland is in the parliamentary constituency of Berwick-upon-Tweed.

-Swarland Old Hall is a small 17th-century country house and is a Grade II* listed building.
+Swarland Old Hall is a small 17th-century country house and is Grade II* listed on the National Heritage List for England.
 The house which has a four-bay south front and two storeys with attics was built in the late 17th century and incorporates fabric of earlier properties.
 The east front is notable for its castellated full height screen wall with three blind Gothic arches.

 A railed monument nearby (Grade II listed) records the death of William Haslerigg in 1681.
 His brother and heir was High Sheriff of Northumberland in 1698.